Davey Drive, Hollingdean, Brighton BN17BF

 Early Writing requires children to be confident with their mark making.
 In St.Anne's Class we follow the Writedance programme incorporating essential physical development skills for writing, with the ability to make marks with confidence.

 We know that children learn through first hand experiences and finding things out for themselves.
 We ensure our curriculum contains many opportunities for Active Learning.
-We supplement our curriculum with visits and visitors.
+We supplement our curriculum with trips, visitors and crucial first-hand experiences.